dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         3. Else `K` and `V` are `Object?`.

-    2. Calculate the static types of each value subpattern using `V` as the matched value type. *Like lists, we calculate a single value type and use it for all value subpatterns:*
+    2. Type-check each value subpattern using `V` as the matched value type.
+        *Like lists, we calculate a single value type and use it for all value subpatterns:*

         ```dart
         var {1: a, 2: b} = {1: "str", 2: bool};